Victor Robles Player Props: Nationals vs. Orioles

 - Robles has had an RBI in four games this year.

-- He has scored at least once four times this season (25.0%), including one multi-run game.
+- He has scored at least one run four times this season (23.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.